 *Todwick Early Years promotes healthy eating and follows the school food standards legislation.
 We aim to make meal times an enjoyable experience.
 We encourage children to eat balanced meals and to have a positive attitude towards food.

-Children have the opportunity to choose either a hot meal or any sandwich option.
-Our hot menu consists of fifteen varied meals that are rotated on a weekly basis.
+*Our hot menu consists of fifteen varied meals that are rotated on a weekly basis.
 This ensures that all children have variety in their meals regardless of whether they attend every day or for 1 day per week; cold sandwiches are the other alternative.